How, Then, Will I Lead?

 ValueMatch Personal Values and Change profiles

-The next "How, Then, Will I Lead" is tentatively planned for fall 2021.
-See Schedule
+The next "How, Then, Will I Lead" is scheduled for spring 2023.
+Planned dates are at Schedule

 Most of the cost is underwritten by the Nebraska Synod.

-Learners will be expected to pay a $500 tuition up front and cover cost of travel and lodging expenses as needed.
+Learners will be expected to pay a $525 ($625 for learners not affiliated with the Nebraska Synod) tuition up front and cover cost of travel and lodging expenses as needed.
 Double occupancy lodging Thursday night during Session 1 is included in the program fee.
 Lunch and snacks are also included throughout the program.